jlbradley1844/jlbradley1844.github.io/_posts/2022-10-20-racism-pick-your-poison.md

 leader of the Baha'i Faith, his most significant writing on this topic came in a book-length letter to the Baha'i community in America titled _The Advent of Divine Justice_.
-Written in the late 1930s, it covered a broad range of issues, but spent several pages writing about how the Baha'i Faith must address the issue of race, both within its ranks and in society at large.
-It is referred to by American Baha'is even to this day.
+Written in the late 1930s, it covered a broad range of issues, but spent several pages detailing about how the Baha'i Faith must address the issue of race, both within its ranks and in society at large.
+This letter is referred to by American Baha'is even to this day.

-The guidance is notable, in that it does not give the same guidance to whites and African-Americans!
+The guidance is notable, in that it does not give the same guidance to whites and blacks!
 It does not make the mistake of giving in to half-hearted urges of "tolerance" and "seeing beyound race"; nor does it believe that a "color-blind" attitude is sufficient.
-Instead, it gives specific instructions, that differ based on the race of the believer.
+Instead, it gives specific instructions that differ based on the race of the believer.

-To the whites he says:
+To the whites, he says:

 > Let the white make a supreme effort in their resolve to contribute
 > their share to the solution of this problem, to abandon once for all
 > their usually inherent and at times subconscious sense of superiority,
-> to correct their tendency towar
+> to correct their tendency
 > towards the members of the other race, to persuade them through their
 > intimate, spontaneous and informal association with them of the
 > genuineness of their friendship and the sincerity of their intentions,